What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 • Orchestrate LLM calls

-• Handle user input/output
+• Handle user input and output

-• Store or vectorize data for retrieval-augmented generation (RAG)
+• Store or retrieve documents and data

 • Log and monitor usage